ajaybora-ghub/Vend-O-Matic/README.md

 * Swagger is provided to test the Vend-O-Matic API.
 * Swagger URL : http://localhost:8080/swagger-ui.html.
 * Run from command line using mvn spring-boot:run
+* Run tests from command line using mvn clean install test